Azure/azure-support-scripts/RunCommand/Windows/TSSOfflineRescueWrapper/readme.md

 ## Notes

 - This wrapper collects **static files only** from the offline disk.
 It does not run TSS.ps1 or any live diagnostics.
+- **Registry hives are always collected** (SYSTEM, SOFTWARE, COMPONENTS) — these are essential for proper troubleshooting.
 - MEMORY.DMP is opt-in (`-IncludeMemoryDump`) because it can be several GB and may contain in-memory secrets.
 - Credential-bearing registry hives (SAM/SECURITY/DEFAULT) require explicit consent (`-IncludeCredentialHives`) to prevent accidental exposure of password hashes and LSA secrets.
 - Use `-WhatIf` to preview what would be collected without actually copying files.